What Happens When a House is Repossessed?

 What is the Best Way to Deal with Repossession of Property?

-A situation as stressful as this will never be easy, but there are steps you can take to minimise the fallout.
-The first thing you must establish is dialogue with the lender you opted with.
+A situation as stressful as this will never be easy, but there are some simple steps you can take to minimise the fallout and effectively deal with a repossession of your property.

 How Can Pure Property Finance Help?